-How our data analysis of TV streaming platforms gained backlinks from the Motley Fool, 9to5 Mac and created headlines in 14 different countries.
+How our data analysis of TV streaming platforms gained over 170 backlinks from the likes of Business Insider, TechRadar, The Motley Fool, 9to5 Mac and created headlines in 19 different countries.

 Self Financial is a Texas-based fintech company, helping Americans build their credit with products that allow people to access finance who may not be able to otherwise.

 The client has been working with Root for a number of years and continues to gain backlinks both in the personal finance niche, and in wider consumer press where it is important their brand can reach new potential customers and audiences.
 This includes younger audiences, who are particularly interested in, and focused on, finances and everyday costs.

 As part of our ongoing digital PR activity with Self, we created an analysis of TV streaming services in the US to see which had the best ‘bang for buck’ and which offered the highest quality to viewers.

 In the ideation process we realised that there was a similar piece out there that looked at value of streaming, but did not go much deeper into the details than that.
 We knew from reviewing the data and opportunity in the press that there was a gap in analysing the data further, specifically in how family-friendly the content was, what the $K offering was, and which performed best in each genre.

 We knew that we could create a piece of research that was as good as, if not better, than this.
 In addition, in the first year we launched the piece Disney+ had recently increased its price, and HBO Max was in the news cycle due to the release of Zack Snyder’s Justice League, which created a lot of media attention.
 The time was right to analyse who was offering a better service in the streaming wars.